 Perhaps most importantly, it should also include information about your blog traffic, social media following, email list size, and any other relevant (and impressive) details.
 These metrics will convince business owners to partner with you more than any introduction.

-With Spark, you can create a beautiful media kit within minutes, so you can show up to your next pitch prepared like the pro blogger you are.
+With Adobe Spark, you can create a beautiful media kit within minutes, so you can show up to your next pitch prepared like the pro blogger you are.
 Tap this example to start browsing through media kit templates that you can easily customize to reflect you and your blog.

 5. Partner Directly With Brands